An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: The tools, or disk to plane and back again

 \begin{proof} A leaf $\ell\in \lam$ is a disk fiber because it is the intersection of the two closed wedges generated by $\ell$.
 Let $G$ be a gap-leaf of $\clam$ which is not an element of $\lam$.
 Then, if $G$ is a leaf approximated from both sides by leaves of $\lam$, the appropriate disk wedges generated by these leaves will have $G$ as their intersection.
 Suppose that $G$ is a gap of $\clam$.
 For each leaf $\ell\subset \bd(G)$ which belongs to $\lam$ choose $W^\ell_\di(G)$.
 For each $\ell\subset \bd(G)$ which does not belong to $\lam$ we can choose a sequence of leaves of $\lam$ converging to $\ell$ from outside of $G$ and then the sequence of closed disk wedges generated by these leaves, all containing $G$.
 The intersection of the just constructed family of closed disk wedges is $G$, and clearly $G$ satisfies all the necessary properties, hence $G$ is a disk fiber.

 On the other hand, let $G$ be a disk fiber which is neither a leaf of $\lam$ nor a gap-leaf of $\clam$.
 Suppose that $G$ is a leaf.
-Since $G$ is not a gap-leaf, $G$ is a boundary leaf of a gap $H$ of $\clam$.
+Since $G$ is not a gap-leaf of $\clam$, $G$ is a boundary leaf of a gap $H$ of $\clam$.
 Since $G$ is not a leaf of $\lam$, it is the limit leaf of a sequence of leaves from outside of $H$.
-Again, since $G$ is not a leaf of $\lam$, it follows that $H\subset \bw^\ell_\di(G)$ for every $\ell\in \lam$, a contradiction.
+Again, since $G$ is not a leaf of $\lam$, it follows that $H\subset \bw^\ell_\di(G)$ for every $\ell\in \lam$, a contradiction with the assumption that $G$ is a fiber.
 Finally, assume that $G$ is not a leaf.
 Since by definition $G$ cannot contain any leaves of $\clam$ in its interior, $G$ must be a gap of $\clam$.
-The proof of the remaining two statements of the lemma are left to the reader. \end{proof}
+The proof of the remaining two statements of the lemma is left to the reader. \end{proof}

 Now, to define \emph{the planar fiber} of a point, we first define \emph{planar blocks}.

 \begin{dfn}[Planar blocks] A non-empty intersection of finitely many closed planar wedges is said to be a \emph{planar block.} In particular, a planar wedge is a planar block.
 A planar cut whose rays are contained in the boundary of a planar block, is called a \emph{boundary cut (of the block)}, and the block is then said to \emph{border} on its planar cuts. \end{dfn}